What may come as a surprise are significant hikes in your appraisal from one year to the next — especially if nothing has changed. What can you do?

 Why are my property taxes steadily increasing?

-Property tax is calculated by multiplying the tax rate times the tax appraisal.
+Property tax is calculated by multiplying the tax rate times the tax appraisal of your house and surrounding property.
 So if your home’s value has gone up, your property taxes will go up, too.
-While there are a ton of factors that contribute to a rise in your home’s value, there is one major theme: the real estate market has been getting hotter.
+While there are a ton of factors that contribute to a rise in your home’s value, there are two major factors: the real estate housing market and property tax rates.

-Property taxes are a big part of how local governments cover costs; and since their expenses don’t commonly go down, and raising the tax rate is never a popular move, homeowners can sometimes carry additional weight.
+Property taxes are a big part of how local governments cover costs.
+Since those expenses don’t commonly go down and raising the tax rate is never a popular move, homeowners can sometimes carry additional weight.
 The silver lining: there may be some flexibility when it comes to making a case for lowering your property taxes.

 I suspect my home was overvalued.
 What do I do?

 Maybe you overheard your neighbor with a similar floor plan say what they owe, or perhaps the increase just seems too farfetched.
 Whatever the reason, if you think the numbers could be off, there are a few approaches you can take.
-(Keep in mind: processes and procedures can vary significantly.
+(Keep in mind: processes and procedures can vary significantly by county and state.
 Check with local officials on how the process works in your area.)

 Check for any obvious mistakes or oversights